maximilienGilet/notification-bundle/Resources/doc/index.rst

 This bundle provides a controller named ``NotificationController``, which is used to do basic operations (mark as seen, display all...)

-Note: this controller is required to use the default dropdown view.

 In order to enable the controller, simply put this in your ``routing.yml`` :

 .. code-block:: yaml